tgbnhy/fast-kmeans/README.md

 ```

 ## Auto-tuning
-You can open and run our "Utune/utune.ipynb" and observe the precision based on various models.
+You can open and run our "utune/utune.ipynb" and observe the precision based on various ML models.

 ## Compared algorithms
+We compared the following algorithms:
 | __Algorithm__ | __Paper__ | __Year__ |
 |-------------|------------|------------|
 | Lloyd         |   Least squares quantization in PCM   | 1987      |